jasondavis/proxyrequests/README.markdown

 * URI: http://360percents.com/

 ## Description
 Proxyrequests is (will be) a proxy grabber, checker and request handler (single and paralell).
 Class proxylist scrapes proxies from daily updated online lists and saves them to a file.
 It can also check existing proxy lists.
 Class requests can easily initiate paralell or single http GET | POST connections tunneled through proxies from our proxy file.
-This program can be used for increasing view counts on several sites, increasing online voteing and polls results, anonymous scrapeing...

 ## System requirements